HOHOD20XX/GlobalHotkey/doc/README_EN.md

 ## 🔔 Notes

 - Operations like adding, deleting, or replacing hotkeys can only be performed after the corresponding `GHM` has started.
+- Avoid adding an invalid hotkey or removing an unadded hotkey, as this is undefined behavior and may lead to unexpected results.
+This library does not conduct security checks for such operations.
+These operations whether be perform should be decided by the user.
 - Hotkey callback functions should not execute heavy tasks to avoid thread blocking or other anomalies.
 A reasonable approach is to use asynchronous mechanisms or message queues (e.g., **Qt**'s signal-slot system).
 - When using `Hook GHM` on **Windows**, ensure the callback function's execution time stays within the specified limit.